2017.07.20: Page still in progress.

 • .hack// (original 4 PS2 games); is about 2/3rds voice-acted.
 Parody mode after you've beaten the real mode is way easier to understand than the real mode.

-• Sims 4 (if you're trying to memorise N3, N2 and N1 vocabulary)
+• Sims 4 (if you're trying to memorise N3, N2 and N1 vocabulary).
+Here's a sample of that:

 • Let's Plays, Vlogs (especially those by teenagers; they talk like in anime)